Date: May 6, 2020

 Data collected via the Hyfe app could (a) help researchers better understand the relationship between cough onset and illness, and (b) help identify potential respiratory illness outbreaks.
 These methods have not yet been demonstrated, and should, therefore, be considered experimental.

 If you are willing to have your data used for research purposes, this will not change your experience with or use of the Hyfe application.
 We will collect location, sound, and metadata as usual.
-In the case that you give permission for your data to be used for research, we may provide health researchers with (a) the putative cough sounds generated from your use of Hyfe, (b) the time at which those coughs occurred, (c) an anonymous ID number so that researchers know which coughs came from which individuals, (d) your location details, offset randomly by up to 1000 meters so that your exact location is not identifiable, and (e) information about your device.
+In the case that you give permission for your data to be used for research, we may provide health researchers with (a) the putative cough sounds (audio files of 0.5 seconds) generated from your use of Hyfe, (b) the time at which those sounds occurred, (c) an anonymous ID number so that researchers know which coughs came from which individuals, (d) your location details, offset randomly so that your exact location is not identifiable, and (e) information about your device.
+Additionally, for the purposes of validating model accuracy and quantifying microphone sensitivity, we may record and retain randomly-sampled, non-consecutive audio files of up to 30 seconds in length, taken solely from those periods during which you have activated cough tracking.
+These samples will never be shared with external researchers, but may be examined for internal analysis and quality improvement.
+We will promptly delete any data collected from you upon request or if you revoke granting this permission.

 In the future, we may contact you via the app to request supplemental information.
 You are not obligated to respond.
 At any point, you can opt-out, after which you will no longer be contacted.